Jamie Unwin

 Further Awards:

-• 1st Place in Young International Garden Photographer of the Year 2011
+• 1st Place in International Young Garden Photographer of the Year

-• 20 further awards and commendations in competitions including; British Wildlife Photography Awards, International Garden Photographer of the Year, Landscape Photographer of the Year and Environmental Photographer of the Year.
+• 20 further awards and commendations in competitions including; British Wildlife Photography Awards, International Garden Photographer of the Year, Landscape Photographer of the Year, Environmental Photographer of the Year, WWF Earth Hour Awards and New York Conservation Film Festival.

 Gimbal Specialist